mmontag/chip-player-js/README.md

 DONE:
 * Get it working at all
 * Verify old x86_64 recompiler works
+* Convert x86 recompiler

 TODO:

-* Get old x86 recompiler converted and working
+* Get x86 recompiler working with MSVC 32 bit
 * Get new recompiler converted and working